openforis/sepal-doc/docs/source/feature/aoi_selector.rst

     :align: center
     :width: 700

-There are multiple methods to selecting AOIs in SEPAL process recipes:
+There are multiple methods for selecting AOIs in SEPAL process recipes:

 -   Country/province (administrative boundaries)
 -   EE Tables (Google Earth Engine [GEE])
 -   Drawn polygons

 .. thumbnail:: ../_images/feature/aoi_selector/aoi_landing.png
-    :title: The three differents ways to select an AOI in SEPAL
+    :title: Three differents ways to select an AOI in SEPAL
     :group: feature_aoi
     :align: center
     :width: 700

 .. tip::

     The selected method at this step is not definitive.
-You can change it at any stage by selecting the :btn:`<fa-solid fa-globe> selected method` dropdown list in the upper part of the AOI window, and a list with the available methods will be displayed.
+You can change it at any stage by selecting the :btn:`<fa-solid fa-globe> selected method` dropdown list in the upper part of the AOI window.
+A list with the available methods will be displayed.

 Administrative boundaries
 """""""""""""""""""""""""